psu13/mutable-hakyll/posts/measurement.md

 1. I never mentioned decoherence.
 I am a bad person.

 1. I left out the uncertainty principle, which is kind of a big part of the story to skip.
 You can talk about it in the context of the spin operators but it's a lot of work and not directly related to the puzzle that I was trying to get to.

+1. I left out the entire huge world of _entangled_ states because I did not want to introduce any more formalism.
+Entanglement, Bell's theorem and all that is also just too big a subject to mention and not go into it, so I left it out Maybe we'll cover that in a future part 4.

 1. Related to all of the above ... the fact first box in the spin experiments should take random states and split them exactly 50/50 is pretty subtle and deep.
 I'm still not 100% sure I understand all the details about it.

-1. In the final statement of the measurement problem I left out the entire huge world of _entangled_ states because I did not want to introduce any more formalism.
-   Entanglement, Bells' theorem and all that is also just too big a subject to mention that late and not go into it.
-Maybe we'll cover that in a future part 4.

 1. I played fast and loose with normalization when talking about quantum states and operators.
 I should have been much more careful, but I'm lazy.